Designations Congruent with Things: Chapter 26

 He shakes his head, short and sharp and subtle.

 Hermann cannot peel away the foundation of this building like he’s prying up the rind of a desiccated fruit.
 That wasn’t him.
 That isn’t him.
 That never will be him.
-That’s a cognitive spandrel from a thing that’s not his species; a thing he never was and that he will never be again.
+That’s a cognitive spandrel from a thing not even his species; a thing he never was.
+A thing he’ll never be again.

 Some preternatural instinct causes him to turn his head to find his colleague giving him a veiled and knowing look.

 “Creepy ocean parking garage,” Newton says in annotation, his hands in his pockets, his gait a casual insouciance that might be real and might be artificial.
-“This place begs to be destroyed.
-The words land with a not-so-strange prescience, and Hermann, not even for a moment, does not equate destruction with controlled demolition.
+“This place begs to be destroyed.”
+The words land with a not-so-strange prescience, and Hermann, not even for a moment, equates destruction with controlled demolition.

 You know just what he means, his brain says in triplicated hybridization, and you always will.

-“You know, I realized the other day that I don’t fear drowning?.
+“Y’know, I realized the other day that I don’t fear drowning?”
 Newton asks.
-“It’s weird; I still fear the other things that humans should fear—high velocity impact, falls from great heights, social missteps and subsequent castigation by peers, entrapment, lack of autonomy, unpredictable trajectories of predators, resources so low as to be incompatible with life—but not drowning.”
+“It’s weird; I still fear other things humans should fear—high-velocity impact, falls from great heights, social missteps and subsequent castigation by peers, entrapment, lack of autonomy, unpredictable trajectories of predators, resources so low as to be incompatible with life…but not drowning.”

 Hermann looks at him, wishing that he could either affix his hand to the man’s face and read his thoughts or be forever free of the knowledge that such an avenue is open to him.

-“And you realized this under what circumstances, exactly?”
-Hermann says, with a deceptive mildness.
+“You realized this under what circumstances?”
+Hermann asks with a deceptive mildness.

 “Nothing untoward, dude, just staring at the ocean.”

 At the ocean, Hermann echoes silently, wondering if Newton means the poisoned waters of the bay, or the open sea beyond the Wall.
-He suspects the man has been going to the coast and back for the fraction of the day that Hermann is sitting in his office, organizing work and thoughts to the point where he can construct a platform from which to again take on the Riemann Hypothesis as a battle or a burden.
+He suspects the man has been going to the coast and back for the portion of the day that Hermann sits in his office, organizing work and thoughts to the point he can construct a platform from which to again take on the Riemann Hypothesis as battle or burden.
 Newton’s nights are spent with long-dead thinkers, but Hermann isn’t certain if Descartes and his cohort of contemporaries are a comfort or simply a way to pass the hours in which Newton cannot sleep.

-Hermann presses a hand to his forehead and runs his fingertips over his eyebrow, not certain how he is supposed to feel in response to Newton’s pronouncement, but certain that he does not like it.
+Hermann presses a hand to his forehead and runs his fingertips over his eyebrow, not certain how he’s supposed to feel in response to Newton’s pronouncement, but certain he doesn’t like it.
 “Don’t speak of such things,” he says stiffly, his eyes fixed on the civilized silhouette of his car.

-“I feel like you’re still in this mindset where you think we’re going to be able normalize everything back to our historical baseline,” Newton replies, rounding the front of the Porsche and dragging his right hand over the metal as he goes.
-“Totally impossible.
-Our future is going to be continuous, ontological creepiness.
-You have to adjust your expectations or you’re going to be perpetually miserable—chasing some ideal that you can’t ever have.
+“I feel like you’re still in this mindset where you think we’ll be able to normalize everything back to our historical baseline.”
+Newton rounds the front of the Porsche and drags his right hand over the metal as he goes.
+“Impossible.
+Our future is continuous, ontological creepiness.
+You have to adjust your expectations or you’ll be perpetually miserable—chasing some ideal you can’t ever have.
 Not everyone gets to be happy.
 Not everyone gets to be content.
-Not everyone gets to work on Millennium Prize problems by day and come home and make some kind of weird American-nouveau-meets-rustic-Bavarian-fusion cuisine for their fake boyfriend whilst getting a recap of interesting enlightenment-era ideas regarding the nature of the self and whatnot, courteously an. improperly stripped of their uber-theistic asides.
-Like, on the surface, that kind of existence is a totally reasonable post-apocalyptic life, but myeah, if you’re going to aspire to that particular life, there are also going to be a lot of cognitive trade-offs.
-You know, things like: does-my-life-partner-have-a-death-wish-or-is-that-some-residual-monster-vibe-he’s-rocking, or it’s-bleed-on-the-furniture-Tuesday-again, or when-my-roommate-perplexes-me-I-have-a-socially-unacceptable-urge-to-grab-his-face, or I-have-to-surpress-predatory-instincts-about-three-times-a-week, or I-am-perpetually-concerned-that-the-local-biologist-is-dipping-his-toe-into-the-community-psychosis-pool, or I-think-I-myself-am-losing-my-mind, or I-cry-about-Freddie-Mercury-secretly-in-my-car-as-I-drive-home-from-work-and-I-don’t-even-like-the-band-Queen-because-I’m-boring, or when-did-my-life-become-a-variant-of-Endgame-by-Beckett-no-relation-to-Captain-Sir-Saves-Everyone, or—”
+Not everyone gets to work on Millennium Prize problems by day and come home and make weird American-nouveau-meets-rustic-Bavarian-fusion cuisine for their fake boyfriend whilst getting a recap of interesting Enlightenment Era ideas regarding the nature of the self and whatnot, courteously and improperly stripped of uber-theistic asides.
+Like, on the surface, that’s a totally reasonable post-apocalyptic life, but myeah, with the caveat that there are also going to be a lot of cognitive trade-offs.
+Y’know, things like: does-my-life-partner-have-a-death-wish-or-is-that-some-residual-monster-vibe-he’s-rocking, or it’s-bleed-on-the-furniture-Tuesday-again, or when-my-roommate-perplexes-me-I-have-a-socially-unacceptable-urge-to-grab-his-face, or I-have-to-supress-predatory-instincts-about-three-times-a-week, or I’m-perpetually-concerned-the-local-biologist-is-dipping-his-toe-into-the-community-psychosis-pool, or I-think-I-myself-am-losing-my-mind, or I-cry-about-Freddie-Mercury-secretly-in-my-car-as-I-drive-home-from-work-but-I-don’t-even-like-the-band-Queen-because-I’m-boring, or when-did-my-life-become-a-variant-of-Endgame-by-Beckett-no-relation-to-Captain-Sir-Saves-Everyone, or—”

-“Fake boyfriend,” Hermann says, with evident disdain, because he is physically incapable of saying ‘fake boyfriend?’ with evident disbelief.
+“Fake boyfriend,” Hermann says, with evident disdain, because he’s physically incapable of saying “Fake boyfriend?” with evident disbelief.

-Newton shoots him a significant look that seems to suggest incredulity, amusement, disapproval, and disappointment fused with directed intent.
+Newton shoots him a significant look that suggests incredulity, amusement, disapproval, and disappointment fused with directed intent.

-They open the car doors and slide into the car with a disconcerting simultaneity of movement that Hermann finds satisfying and disturbing.
+They open the car doors and slide into the Porsche with a disconcerting simultaneity of movement Hermann finds satisfying and disturbing.

-“You fixate on the weirdest things,” Newton says, as they shut their doors in synchronicity that feels inescapable.
-“The very pseudoboyfriend vibe generated by the weird hipster chocolate I bought you the other day is totally beside the point.
-It’s not even a thing because Absolutely Flow has this whole side business where she makes rustic amalgamations of crushed—eh, they’re like, I don’t even know what they are, but they’re cocoa plant-derived.
+“You fixate on the weirdest things,” Newton says, as they shut their doors in inescapable synchronicity.
+“The very pseudoboyfriend vibe generated by the weird hipster chocolate I bought you the other day is beside the point.
+Absolutely Flow has this whole side business where she makes rustic amalgamations of crushed—eh, they’re like, I don’t know what, but they’re cocoa-derived.
 It’s ridic good.
-I remembered to give that to you, right.
-Anyway, she keeps giving me free food.
+I remembered to give that to you, right?
+Anyway, she keeps handing me free food.
 That chocolate was also free, full disclosure.
-I’m kind of a disingenuous fake boyfriend it turns out.
+I’m a disingenuous fake boyfriend it turns out.
 I apologize.
 I pseudoapologize.
-I didn’t even buy you the chocolate that I gifted you with.
-I did buy the RFID chip, but that turned out to be less a gift than an accidental existential assault.
+I didn’t even buy the chocolate I gifted you with.
+I did buy the RFID chip, but that turned out to be less a ‘gift’ than an accidental existential assault.
 So.
-Yeah.
+Myeah.
 That was my bad.
 So sorry.
 So so sorry.
 Infinitely sorry.
 For life.”

-This precise moment would be a perfect time to disclose to Newton that Hermann has also been somewhat disingenuous when it comes to representing their relationship to his current set of colleagues, but, like literally every other instance where he has tried to ‘come clean’ as it were, he simply cannot make himself say it.
-He is not certain why it is that he can’t say it, and, furthermore, he’s not certain why he’s not certain why he can’t say it.
+This precise moment would be a perfect time to disclose to Newton that Hermann has also been somewhat disingenuous when it comes to representing their relationship to his new colleagues, but, like literally every other instance where he has tried to “come clean” as it were, he simply cannot make himself say it.
+He’s not certain why he can’t say it, and, furthermore, he’s not certain why he’s not certain why he can’t say it.

-That realization does nothing to propel the requisite words past his noncompliant vocal chords.
+That realization does nothing to propel the requisite words past his noncompliant vocal cords.

-“Apology accepted,” Hermann says, as his car chimes politely and the dashboard lights begin to subtly glow.
+“Apology accepted,” Hermann says, as his car chimes politely and the dashboard lights subtly glow.

 “Good afternoon, Dr. Gottlieb,” his car says pleasantly.
 “Hi, Newt.”

-“Hey Hwi,” Newton says, petting the dashboard.
+“Hey, Hwi.”
+Newton pets the dashboard.
 “Did you miss me?”

 “I did not,” his car responds, quite appropriately.
-“I am not capable of ‘missing’ you.”
+“I’m not capable of missing you.”

 “Not yet,” Newton replies.
 “But, look, full disclosure, I made friends with a city cab that most definitely does miss me and tends to follow me around like a little bit of a creeper if I go on a walk.”